Student Advisory Council

-The Student Advisory Council to the Georgia Board of Regents of the University System of Georgia (USG) is composed of 35 student representatives from the 26 public colleges and universities in the University System of Georgia.
+The Student Advisory Council to the Georgia Board of Regents of the University System of Georgia (USG) is composed of 26 student representatives each from the 26 public colleges and universities in the University System of Georgia.
 The organization acts as an advisory board to the Board of Regents, through the Chancellor, on issues that are important to students.

 Membership

 Representatives on the Student Advisory Council are required to be current and active students within the university system.
 Each president of the 26 public institutions' student governments are automatically appointed as representatives upon their election at their institution, yet may assign another current member of their respective association to represent their institution on their behalf.
 Furthermore, an additional nine members represent several satellite campuses of other universities.
 This change occurred after a series of consolidations between 2011 and 2018 which reduced the number of colleges and universities from 35 to 26.
 The list of current representatives on the Student Advisory Council can be found on the Student Advisory Council's website.